-THREE-POINT TYPE SEAT BELT
+THREE-POINT TYPE SEAT BELT WITH RETRACTOR

 - Every person who drives or rides in this vehicle should use a seat belt at all times. - Do not ride in a moving vehicle when the seatback is reclined.
 This can be dangerous.
 The shoulder belt will not be against your body.
-In an accident you could be thrown into it and receive neck or other serious injuries.
-You could also slide under the lap belt and receive serious internal injuries. - For most effective protection when the vehicle is in motion, the seat should be upright.
-Always sit well back in the seat and adjust the seat belt properly.
+In an accident, you could be thrown into it and receive neck or other serious injuries.
+You could also slide under the lap

+- belt and receive serious internal injuries. - For the most effective protection when the vehicle is in motion, the seat should be upright.
+Always sit well back in the seat with both feet on the floor and adjust the seat belt properly.